- Transfer Credit

 Students interested in Honors or Senior Thesis must submit an application.

-If the transfer course is listed on your transcript as "Psych 101X, 201X, 301X," etc., you will need to have a Psychology Academic Advisor evaluate this course.
+If the transfer course is listed on your transcript as "Psych 101X, 201X, 301X," etc., you will need to follow the procedures at the link above to have it evaluated by the Psychology Department to find out if/how it can be used towards a Psychology or BCN major.

 - The course you wish to take has an open seat* (we cannot enter permissions if a course is closed).